vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

  - `/persist`
  - `/tmp/install`

 You can have a device-specific gapps-config file.
-You will need your device name, which you can find in `open_apps_log.txt` or in the name of your ROM download.
+You will need your device name, which you can find in `open_gapps_log.txt` or in the name of your ROM download.
 The gapps-config file must be named one of the following:

  - `.gapps-config-DEVICENAME`
  - `gapps-config-DEVICENAME.txt`